Melon (M. Ellen) Dash

 In 1983, she realized that no one was expert at helping people who are afraid in water.
 She realized that this was her work.
 Transpersonal Swimming Institute opened two months later, May 1, 1983.

-Since 1983, 4000 students and 54 instructors have graduated from her programs.
-She produced a videotape, wrote a book, has spoken at numerous national and international events, hosted a 13-episode radio program –The Learn to Swim Show–, appeared recently the New York Times and USA Today and in dozens of other newspapers, television and radio programs, and has set a goal of reducing preventable drowning dramatically by teaching every swimming instructor how to teach afraid adults; and teaching every adult to be confident in deep water.
-Her next book, for instructors, is pending.
+Since 1983, 5000 students and 65 instructors have graduated from her programs.
+She produced a video, wrote a book, has spoken at numerous national and international events, hosted a 13-episode radio program –The Learn to Swim Show–, appeared the New York Times and USA Today and in dozens of other newspapers, television and radio programs, and has set a goal of reducing preventable drowning to zero by teaching every swimming instructor how to teach afraid adults; and teaching every adult to be confident in deep water.

-Dash has a masters degree from the University of Michigan (Education/Exercise Science) and a B.S. from the University of Massachusetts (Exercise Science and Nutrition).
+Dash has a masters degree from the University of Michigan and a B.S. from the University of Massachusetts/Amherst.
 She finished Top Five in her age-group in the World Masters Swimming Championships in 2006, in the US Masters Nationals in 2010 and the 2013 Master Pan Ams.
 She lives in Sarasota, Florida.